Part 2 of the series “The Dis-Integration of the Church”

 Grenz, Stanley J., and John R. Franke.
 Beyond Foundationalism: Shaping Theology in a Postmodern Context.
 Louisville, KY: Westminster John Knox Press, 2001.

-Howard, Ken.
-Paradoxy: Creating Christian Community Beyond Us and Them.
+Howard, Kenneth W. Paradoxy: Creating Christian Community Beyond Us and Them.
 Brewster, MA: Paraclete Press, 2010.

 Hunsinger, George.
 “Postliberal Theology.”
 In The Cambridge Companion to Postmodern Theology.
 2003.
 Pbk. ed, edited by Kevin J. Vanhoozer.
 Reprint, 42-57.
 New York: Cambridge University Press, 2009.